VestedMango119/The_Tower_Game/README.txt

 To play:
 Arrow keys to move player
 A to attack
-Atack hell hounds for points
+Attack hell hounds for points
 Collect potions for health (if health is maxed, bonus points are rewarded!)
 Get to the stairs to complete the level